Kong/kong/kong/dns/README.md

       * `nil, "dns server error: failed to send request to UDP server 10.0.0.1:53: timeout"`, there was a network issue.
 * Return value and input parameter `@tries?`:
   * If provided as an empty table, it will be returned as a third result.
 This table will be an array containing the error message for each (if any) failed try.
-    * For example, `[["lambda.ab-cdef-1.amazonaws.com:SRV","dns server error: 3 name error"], ["lambda.ab-cdef-1.amazonaws.com:A","dns server error: 3 name error"]]`, both attempts failed due to a DNS server error with error code 3 (NXDOMAIN), indicating a name error.
+    * For example, `[["example.test:A","dns server error: 3 name error"], ["example.test:AAAA","dns server error: 3 name error"]]`, both attempts failed due to a DNS server error with error code 3 (NXDOMAIN), indicating a name error.

 **Input parameters:**